kintsugitwow/MethWheelchair/README.md

-# MethWheelchair
+# MethWheelchair 1.11

 Disables movement keybinds after standing still for at least one frame after Mephistroth finishes casting Shackles of the Legion.<br>
 After the debuff is gone or after 6.5 secs of cast event re-enables keybinds.<br>
 Hitting movement keybinds during that time will cancel spell casts.<br>
-Additionally removes movement keybinds while under effect of Enveloped Flames used by Lingering Magi.<br>
+Additionally removes movement keybinds while under effect of Enveloped Flames used by Lingering Magi as well as display full-screen effect while affected by Astral Insight spell used by Lingering Astrologists.<br>
+During Chess fight displays dark yellow full-screen effect during King's Fury cast that changes to light pink once player breaks line of sight with King, provided that both SuperWoW and UnitXP are correctly installed.
+In case of lack of UnitXP, effect will remain dark yellow. *(Additional full-screen effects option in settings)*<br>

+Whenever you change your keybinds make sure to relog afterwards, before using/testing the addon.<br>

 Click minimap button or type ``/mw`` to open configuration panel.<br>